Zenika/proxybeez/README.md

 The configuration is split in two sections : `alibeez` and `paths`.
 The first section defines how Alibeez should be called for all requests.
 It includes the definitions of tenants.
-The second section defines what paths (aka routes) are available and to what Alibeez request they translate to.
+The second section defines what paths (aka routes) are available on the Proxybeez server and to what Alibeez request they translate to.

 ## Alibeez section